JennaRegister/codeunlimited/README.md

 # #CodeUnlimited

 #### This is the learning library for #CodeUnlimited.
-Here, you will find lots of handy functions, game building, data handling, website making and tutorials.We hope that our students will eventually be able to contribute to this library!
+Here, you will find lots of handy functions, game building, data handling, website making and tutorials.
+We hope that our students will eventually be able to contribute to this library!

 ## Code Basics
 - print